Sundby Church: Architecture

 The church has a cruciform plan and is built in red brick to a Neo-Romanseque design.
 The roof is topped by an octagonal flèche.
 The chancel faces north-east.
 Decorations include corner leseness and round arched friezes on the gables.

 A porch was built at the nave's south-west gable in 1941.
 Its tympanum and bronze door were designed by the artist Max Andersen.
 The bronze door was installed in 1974 to mark the 100th anniversary of the church.
 The tympanum's relief is identical to the one above the entrance of Absalon Church on Sønder Boulevard.
 The six reliefs on the bronze door show scenes associated with the Passion of Christ.

-Interior

 Sundby Cemetery

 Sundby Cemetery (Danish: Sundby Kirkegård) was established in 1872 at a site a little to the south of the church and is the main cemetery for Amager.
 It consists of an old and a modern section, located on either side of Kastrupvej, with a combined area of 10 hectares.
 The old section will be decommissioned in 2020.